tarantool/doc/doc/reference/reference_rock/membership.rst

    .. code-block:: lua

-      for uri, member in memberhip.pairs()
+      for uri, member in membership.pairs()
         -- do something
       end